yashyash0110/customCPU/README.md

 Please find the description of the task below:

-NOTE: You will have to screen record your entire screen while coding and upload the drive link in a field given below.

 Define the CPU Architecture:
    •    Choose an 19-bit architecture ( Instruction size will be 19-bit ).
    •    Define a specialized instruction set tailored to a specific application or set of applications (e.g., signal processing, cryptography).
    •    Create a detailed architectural specification, including pipeline stages, register file, ALU, and memory interfaces.

 You can use Verilog/VHDL/systemverilog.
 You can add some extra instructions as well, based on your convenience.

-You are supposed to submit the task within 15 days.

 Arithmetic Instructions
 1. ADD r1, r2, r3